-Introduction to Fibonacci Mathematics
+Trading with Fibonacci Mathematics

-Calculating the Basic Ratios using the Fibonacci Sequence
+Calculating the Basic Ratios Using the Fibonacci Sequence

-The Fibonacci sequence of numbers begins as follows: 0, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89, 144, 233 and etc.
+The Fibonacci sequence begins as follows: 0, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89, 144, 233, etc. This sequence can be broken down into ratios.
+These Fibonacci ratios are derived by dividing one number in the sequence by another.

-• Every number is approximately 1.618 times the preceding number
+✅ Every number is approximately 1.618 times the preceding number.

-Note that 1.618 is the golden ratio, and its inverse is 0.618.
+Note that 1.618 is known as the golden ratio, and its inverse is 0.618.

 Key Ratios for Financial Trading

-In financial trading, the key ratios are 0.236, 0.382, 0.618, 1.618, 2.618, and 4.236.
-Many traders also use 0.5, 1.0.
+In financial trading, the key Fibonacci ratios are 0.236, 0.382, 0.618, 1.618, 2.618, and 4.236.
+Many traders also use 0.5 and 1.0.

-Table: Key Fibonacci ratios for Financial trading
+Table: Key Fibonacci Ratios for Financial Trading

 0.236